ratpack/ratpack/ratpack-manual/src/content/chapters/14-async.md

 1. HTTP IO is event driven / non blocking (thanks to [Netty](http://netty.io/))
 2. Request handling is organised as a pipeline of asynchronous functions

-The HTTP IO being event driver is largely transparent when using Ratpack.
+The HTTP IO being event driven is largely transparent when using Ratpack.
 Netty just does its thing.

 The second point is _the_ key characteristic of Ratpack.